Bernardo-MG/development-docs/maven/frontend.md

 [Webjars][webjars] are frontend dependencies packaged into Jars.

 The downside is that they require a specific framework, such as Spring or Play, to be usable.
+Check their documentation for more details.

 ## Minification